phatcher/Meerkat.Security/README.md

            <allow roles="HR" />
        </activity>

 The problem is if you make a HR user a member of Users, they would be locked out of their reports due to the Deny taking precedence.
-This also brings up a good point of generally avoiding groups such as "Users"; we effectively get this overall group by virtue of them being authenticated and you can include everyone with for an activity with a 'authorized="true"' clause or even 'allowUnauthenticated="true"', for example one standard entry I have in most security files is
+This also brings up a good point of generally avoiding groups such as **_Users_**.
+We effectively get this overall group by virtue of them being authenticated and you can include everyone with for an activity with a 'authorized="true"' clause or even 'allowUnauthenticated="true"', for example one standard entry I have in most security files is

     <activity name="Home.Index" authorized="true" allowUnauthenticated="true" />